Knowledge Base

 AI Reputation Management

 AI systems - ChatGPT, Perplexity, Claude, Google AI Overviews - now function as information sources for a significant proportion of due diligence queries.
 What they say about an individual is shaped by their training data, which may include historical content that no longer ranks on Google.
-Managing AI reputation requires a separate programme from search-level ORM: source content strategy to ensure AI systems have accurate information to draw from, Wikipedia management (disproportionately cited by AI), and ongoing monitoring of AI-generated responses.
+Managing AI reputation requires a separate programme from search-level online reputation management: source content strategy to ensure AI systems have accurate information to draw from, Wikipedia management (disproportionately cited by AI), and ongoing monitoring of AI-generated responses.
 See our AI reputation management and GEO pages.

 How long does reputation management take?